douglasmarsalis/Mod-3_password_generator/README.md

 ## Sources

-- list of password special characters (https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+- List of password special characters (https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
--
+- Example password generator --> How to approach building one: https://dev.to/code_mystery/random-password-generator-using-javascript-6a

 ## Link to Deployed Website